Ebeye Island: Health

+Potable water

+Potable water for the population comes from a water purification system, and a rain-water catchment.
+In an emergency water has been shipped from the nearby military base to the south.
+In the late 2010s the USA and Australia cooperated on a plan to increase the amount of potable water, increase its purity, and also improve the sewage system.

 Economy

 The Marshall Islands subsists primarily upon foreign aid and lease payments from the United States for the military use of Kwajalein Atoll.
-The United States provides $1.5 billion in aid under the Compact of Free Association, spread out over the 20 years of the agreement, which expires in 2023.
+The United States provides $1.5 billion in aid under the Compact of Free Association, spread out over the 20 years of the agreement, which expired in 2023.
+It was renewed for another 20 years after that by the RMI.
 Apart from this, handicrafts are produced and there is a small fishery.
+Some larger projects are funded through international aid organizations such as Red Cross or the U.N..